RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Introduction

 \section{Introduction}

 The continuous-time algebraic Riccati equation,

 where

 appears frequently in various aspects of control theory, such as linear-quadratic optimal regulator problems, $H_2$ and $H_\infty$ controller design and balancing-related model reduction.
 While the equation may have many solutions, for such applications one is interested in finding a so-called stabilizing solution: the unique positive semidefinite solution $X\in\Complex^{n\times n}$ such that the matrix $A-GX$ is stable (i.e.~all of its eigenvalues belong to $\LHP$, the left half of the complex plane).
-This solution exists \cite{LanR95,Bin14} when the pair $(A, G)$ is stabilizable (i.e.~$\rank[A-\lam I, \;G] = n$, for all $\lam$ in the closed right half plane), and the pair $(A, Q)$ is detectable (i.e.~$(A^\tr, Q^\tr)$ is stabilizable).
+If the pair $(A, G)$ is stabilizable (i.e.~$\rank[A-\lam I, \;G] = n$, for all $\lam$ in the closed right half plane), and the pair $(A, Q)$ is detectable (i.e.~$(A^\tr, Q^\tr)$ is stabilizable), then such a solution exists \cite{LanR95,Bin14}.
 These conditions are fulfilled generically, and we assume they hold throughout the paper.

 There are several algorithms for finding the numerical solution of $\eqref{intro:eq:ric}$.
 In the case when $n$ is small enough, one can compute the eigen- or Schur decomposition of the associated Hamiltonian matrix